Djack1010/claransom/models_saved/README.md

-## Data uploaded on Git-lts
+## Data uploaded on Git-lfs

 The data of this folder was uploaded on git lts, due to the excessive size.

-If you do not have `git lts` installed on your machine, follow these [instructions](https://git-lfs.github.com/) and then update the repository with:
+If you do not have `git lfs` installed on your machine, follow these [instructions](https://git-lfs.github.com/) and then update the repository with:
 ```
-git lts pull
+git lfs pull
 ```